 CBD is typically viewed as a safer option compared to opioids and other prescription medications, and it tends to have wider applications.
 However, each compound has its own strengths, and both are studied extensively each year to discover their full potential in curing or healing some of the most common ailments.

 Before choosing to use CBD and THC together, experts recommend learning more about these two compounds to determine if it is right for you.
-Each compound found in the cannabis plant, and each specific strain of marijuana has their own unique properties and can affect your health in very different ways.
+Each compound found in the hemp plant, and each specific strain of hemp has its own unique properties and can affect your health in very different ways.
 While all common strains produce THC and CBD, some contain a lower concentration, altering the end effect.
-The combination of the two compounds are a promising treatment for a wide variety of ailments that affect thousands of people each year.
+The combination of the two compounds is a promising treatment for a wide variety of ailments that affect thousands of people each year.